 Well you need to be forward thinking.
 Have a plan before you show up to meet with someone (or should I asy, everyone?).
 Think up a couple of topics that you know that you can pull out, dust off and throw out there to help drive the conversation forward.
 Perhaps something that interests the other person such as a hobby, their kids, their new job.
 Have at least two or three pocket topics and/or questions at the ready so that if the conversation does lull at any point, you can get it back on track.

 The point is to have a plan prior to meeting up with someone.
-Take a few minutes to think up some topics you want to cover together, new things you want to learn about the person and use it to help guide your conversation.
-Not only will you feel more at ease because the pressure of uncomfortable silence won’t be an issue but the other person will be impressed that you’ve spent a little time preparing and getting up-to-date on them.
+Take a few minutes to think up some topics you want to cover together.
+Think of new things you want to learn about the person and use it to help guide your conversation.
+Not only will you feel more at ease because the pressure of uncomfortable silence won’t be an issue.
+But the other person will be impressed that you spent a little time preparing and getting up-to-date on them.
 These small efforts will make them feel special and undoubtedly create big Ripples in your growing relationship.

 Just some food for thought.
 I’ve done this for years and that’s why my conversations rarely, if ever, have those uncomfortable lulls.
 That or I just talk a lot (wink)!